farbodtaymouri/Books-Papers/DP_AI/Efficiently Serving LLMs/Notes.md

 + Note that, this low-rank adaption can be achieved for only a single layer of the model, or all layers.
 ### Implementation
 + The following code shows how LoRA can be implemented for a specific layer in BERT for fine-tuning.
+  + Initally we set the gradient of the model's paramter to zero as we do not update them.
 ```python

       from transformers import BertModel, BertTokenizer